 But Obama's visit is also the climax of a string of events, starting with the failed Bay of Pigs invasion, that could lead to significant trade and immigration policy adjustments between the US and Cuba, which could have far-reaching influence across the US.

-For 50 years, Cuban immigrants have arrived at the US to find a welcoming immigration system that welcomes them at the border and offers permanent residence after a year in the country.
+For 50 years, Cuban immigrants have arrived at the US to find an immigration system that welcomes them at the border and offers permanent residence after a year in the country.
 It's the most direct path to legalization the US offers, and it's offered only to Cubans.

 These benefits come from the Cuban Adjustment Act, enacted in 1966 and amended in the '90s to restrict benefits only to those migrants who reach US soil.
 That's how the law became known as the "Wet Foot, Dry Foot" policy.

-Its roots can be found five years earlier in the Bay of Pigs invasion, when CIA-trained militants tried and failed to invade Cuba and depose Fidel Castro.
-The Red Scare.
+Its roots are in the Bay of Pigs invasion five years earlier, when CIA-trained militants tried and failed to invade Cuba and depose Fidel Castro.
+It was the Red Scare.
 Cuba was our closest communist neighbor.
-Thus, the Cuban Adjustment Act, which has allowed the Cuban American population to bulge in the US.
+So the Cuban Adjustment Act was passed, and allowed the Cuban American population to bulge in the US.

 The Cuban exile community is well represented, politically and culturally, in the Miami metro area, as well as in Florida's state legislature and in Congress.
 They're the fifth-largest ethnic group in the US, even more important in Florida.

 Cuban exiles' historic affiliation to the GOP contributes to Florida's unpredictability in presidential elections — in this week's Florida primary, Cuban American Republican Marco Rubio lost his home state to Donald Trump, but won in his home county, Miami-Dade, a Cuban-American stronghold.

 Cuban American voters are also the most Republican Latino group, which makes campaigning tricky for presidential candidates.